Bertrand31/AirportMatching/README.md

 In order to make this service actually useful and ready for production, we would first have to implement some actual bridges instead of the sample ones I've provided.

 Once that is done, we'd be able to also get rid of most of the code inside of [Main.scala](src/main/scala/airportmatching/Main.scala).
-The code there was provided as an example, to manually run our sample use case of pumping data out of a CSV, to print it progressively to `stdout`.
+The code there was provided as an example, to manually pump data out of a CSV and then print the result progressively to `stdout`.

 In a real-life setting, the main function would likely instanciate a source bridge that would produce a stream, which would be piped to the destination bridge.